Instructions for use! This

 one point I found myself in the midst of a huge confrontation between the

-police and protestors that had the police huddled in a group getting pelted
+police and protestors that had the police huddled

 with bricks, fires in the streets and makeshift barricades in the streets.